wrfly/bash_aliases/README.md

 # .bash_alias
-A project to collect useful bash alias.
+A project to collect useful bash aliases and functions.

-You can pull request if you hava any useful alias.
+You can pull request if you hava any useful aliases or functions to make things easy.

-alias-make things better~
+Alias--make things better~